 The MODEM Centre for Modern and Contemporary Arts is at the closer end of the artistic timeline to us, which chose its goal to showcase masterpieces of domestic and international contemporary art.

 Words yelled in nature – What to do around Debrecen?

-There are times that a person feels overwhelmed from the numerous stimuli and would like to relax their senses for a while.
+There are times that a person feels overwhelmed by the numerous stimuli and would like to relax their senses for a while.
 This is when it comes in handy, that Debrecen lays near Central-Europe’s largest grassland, the Hortobágy.

 Not many hills or mountains will interrupt your gaze here.
 The huge steppe is the country’s largest and oldest national park, and is a World Heritage Site.